 These sticky chicken wings are seriously moreish: they are also so simple to prepare and make: you literally mix the chicken wings with the sauce ingredients, cook them either in a very hot oven or on the BBQ so there is a hint of charring and dive in!

 Good quality chicken wings makes all the difference; as well as the ethical benefits, I much prefer the flavour of free-range, organic wings.
+You can use the whole wings or cut them up if you prefer more elegant bites!

 Similarly, the blue cheese dip is merely a matter of mixing together a few ingredients.
 SO much better (tastier, cheaper, arguably healthier – well, without the chemical additions at any rate!) than the bottled horrors that can be bought.